kokog78/unit-test-dojo/unit-test-practice-11/README.md

 The template is coming from a java resource, as an `InputStream`.
 Do you want to mock it or not?
 If yes, how?
 If not, why?

 What do you think: will you need some support methods in your test class to handle files and templates?

+### Phase #2: implementation

+Now you implement the tool.
+Try to write a test before you implement a small addition to your production code!
+Between the code additions, do some refactor - in the prodiction code AND in the test code!

+Code coverage with your tests should be 100%.

+### Phase #3: extract stream merging tool

+Extract a new class which can be used to merge two `InputStream`s together, and write the result into an `OutputStream`!
+Use you tests to support your refactoring - do not write any new tests!
+Before you start the extraction, reshape your original class to have similar methods you will need in the new class!